Heat Exchanger Definition, Types, and How They Work

 The reason it’s important to know about your furnace’s heat exchanger is so you are better equipped to act if something goes wrong.
 There is no surefire sign of a faulty exchanger, but if your carbon monoxide detector is going off or your furnace is malfunctioning, you can recognize the exchanger as a potential cause and communicate that to any service provider hired to fix the problem.

-Furnaces with faulty heat exchangers can lead to high CO2 levels, inconsistent combustion of fuel, and other potentially dangerous situations.
+Furnaces with faulty heat exchangers can lead to high CO levels, inconsistent combustion of fuel, and other potentially dangerous situations.
 The best way to avoid these situations is through scheduled, regular maintenance performed on your furnace.

 What are the different types of heat exchangers and how do they work?